-If you're sober-curious, or just want to spend a little time hangover-free, you may well have heard of Sober September.
-Like Dry January, it's a period in the year when people try to go alcohol-free for a month.
+If you're sober-curious, or just want to spend a little time hangover-free, you may have heard of Sober September.
+Like Dry January, people try to go alcohol-free for a month to reset their drinking patterns.
 Unlike Dry January, however, its origins are a little more mysterious.
-While history tells us that abstaining from alcohol in the post-holiday period of January is a very old concept — an ancient version of "new year, new you" — the idea of not drinking for a month in the fall is relatively new, and it might be the harbinger of a wider trend.
+While history tells us that abstaining from alcohol in the post-yuletide period is a very old concept — a teetotal version of "new year, new you" — the idea of not drinking for a month in the fall is relatively new.

-The idea of taking a month, or more, of not drinking appears to be rising in popularity.
 "People have been reaching out to me consistently about reevaluating their alcohol intake," Ruby Warrington, author of Sober Curious and founder of non-drinking club Club SÖDA NYC, tells Bustle.
-More millennials are identifying as "sober curious," or keen to investigate the benefits of a sober period on their lives — whether that's for a month, or over the longer term, and Dry January and Sober September provide great opportunities to experiment.
+More millennials are identifying as "sober curious," or keen to investigate the benefits of not drinking — whether that's for a month, or over the longer term, and Dry January and Sober September provide great opportunities to experiment.

-There's also research on the scientific benefits of not drinking for the first month of the year.
-According to 2018 research from the University of Sussex that studied people who went sober for the first month of the year, Dry January has positive effects on wellbeing and health outcomes that last throughout the next six months.
-A 2015 study of Dry January published in Health Psychology also discovered that participants were more capable of refusing drinks at social events after their alcohol-free month.
+Taking even a short pause on drinking is pretty good for you.
+According to 2018 research from the University of Sussex that studied people who went sober for the first month of the year, Dry January helped people feel a sense of achievement, save money, sleep well, and have more energy, improved concentration, and better skin.
+What's more, those who went back to drinking once the month was over continued to drink less over the next six months.
+The same team also studied Dry January in 2019, and found that people felt more prepared to deal with difficult issues in their lives after they'd participated.
+A 2016 study of Dry January published in Health Psychology also discovered that participants were more capable of refusing drinks at social events after their alcohol-free month.

 If you or someone you know is seeking help for substance use, call the SAMHSA National Helpline at 1-800-662-HELP(4357).